emily-ostrander/Life-of-Ellie/pages/about.md

 ## About the Collection

 This is a collection representing the life of Ellie.
-Ellie is a black lab, golden retriever mix.
-She was born in 2011 and celebrated her 14th birthday in 2025.
+Ellie is a black labrador, golden retriever mixed dog.
+She was born in 2011 on a farm in Tipton, Iowa.
+She had 12 brothers and sisters.
+Ellie came to live with the McQuiston family in May of 2011.
 This collection includes:

 - a CSV of collection metadata
-- a folder of JPG images
+- 15 JPG images from Ellie's life

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!